Get insider access

 1. Best Curved Monitor

 The best curved monitor we've tested is the Dell Alienware AW3225QF.
-It's a premium monitor focused on gaming and has a 4k, 240Hz QD-OLED display.
+It's a premium monitor focused on gaming that has a 4k QD-OLED display.
 It combines outstanding gaming performance with fantastic picture quality.
 Although you need a high-end graphics card to take advantage of its high 240Hz refresh rate, it provides a smooth and detailed gaming experience.
 It has a near-instantaneous response time, resulting in crisp motion, and it even has HDMI 2.1 bandwidth to take full advantage of modern graphics cards and gaming consoles.

 Its QD-OLED panel makes it an incredible choice if you just want to sit back and watch HDR content.
-It has a near-infinite contrast ratio for deep and inky blacks in dark rooms, and it gets bright enough for highlights to pop.
-It also displays a wide range of colors that look extremely vivid.
+It has a near-infinite contrast ratio with deep and inky blacks in dark rooms, and it gets bright enough for highlights to pop.
+This monitor also displays a wide range of colors that look extremely vivid.
 One thing to note is that OLEDs risk permanent burn-in with constant exposure to the same static elements over time, so if that's a concern for you, check out the Samsung Odyssey Neo G8 S32BG85 instead.
 It uses Mini LED backlighting and doesn't risk burn-in, but its picture quality and motion handling are worse than the Dell.

 See our review